wandb/docs/docs/guides/artifacts/ttl.md

 View a TTL policy for an artifact with the W&B App UI.

-1. Navigate to the W&B App at [https://wandb.ai/home](https://wandb.ai/home).
+1. Navigate to the W&B App at [https://wandb.ai](https://wandb.ai).
 2. Go to your W&B Project.
 3. Within your project, select the Artifacts tab in the left sidebar.
 4. Click on a collection.

-Within the collection view you can see all of the versions for the selected artifact.
-Within the `Time to Live` column you will see the TTL policy assigned to that artifact version.
+Within the collection view you can see all of the artifacts in the selected collection.
+Within the `Time to Live` column you will see the TTL policy assigned to that artifact.

 [INSERT IMAGE]